algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Functional_Specifications.md

 ### 4.1.
 Goal of the project:

-The goal of the project is to improve the communication between the main JACOBI factory with the others.The project is going to simplify and improve the management of the managing director Mr Saeed which will also lead to a better growing mindset for the company.
+The goal of the project is to improve the communication between the main JACOBI factory and the others factories.The project is going to simplify and improve the management of the managing director Mr Saeed which will also lead to a better growing mindset for the company.

 ### 4.2.
 Current Solution: